Paneer: History

-Another theory is that like the word itself, paneer originated in Persianate lands and spread to the Indian subcontinent under Muslim rule.
+Another theory is that paneer originated in Persianate lands and spread to the Indian subcontinent under Muslim rule.
 Paneer, according to this theory, was developed and moulded to suit local tastes under these rulers, and the Delhi Sultanate and Mughal Empire are when paneer as currently known developed.
 Another theory states that paneer is Afghan in origin and spread to India from the lands that make up Afghanistan.
 National Dairy Research Institute states that paneer was introduced into India by Afghan and Iranian invaders.
 Based on texts such as Charaka Samhita, BN Mathur wrote that the earliest evidence of a heat-acid coagulated milk product in India can be traced to 75–300 CE, in the Kushan-Satavahana era.
 Sunil Kumar et al.(2011) interpret this product as the present-day paneer.
 According to them, paneer is indigenous to the north-western part of South Asia and was introduced in India by Afghan and Iranian travellers.

-Another theory is that the Portuguese may have introduced the technique of "breaking" milk with acid to Bengal in the 17th century.
+A different theory is that the Portuguese may have introduced the technique of "breaking" milk with acid to Bengal in the 17th century.
 Thus, according to this theory, Indian acid-set cheeses such as paneer and chhena were first prepared in Bengal, under Portuguese influence.
-A type of smoked cheese called Bandel cheese was introduced by the Portuguese in Bengal, which is distinct from paneer.
+A type of smoked cheese called Bandel was introduced by the Portuguese in Bengal, which is distinct from paneer.

 Nutrition and preparation

-Paneer is prepared by adding food acid, such as lemon juice, vinegar, citric acid or dahi (yogurt), to hot milk to separate the curds from the whey.
+Paneer is prepared by adding food acid, such as lemon juice, vinegar, citric acid, or dahi (yogurt), to hot milk to separate the curds from the whey.
 The curds are drained in muslin or cheesecloth and the excess water is pressed out.
 The resulting paneer is dipped in chilled water for 2–3 hours to improve its texture and appearance.
 From this point, the preparation of paneer diverges based on its use and regional tradition.

 In north Indian cuisines, the curds are wrapped in cloth, placed under a heavy weight such as a stone slab for two to three hours, and then cut into cubes for use in curries.
 Pressing for a shorter time (approximately 20 minutes) results in a softer, fluffier cheese.

 In Bengali, Odia and other East Indian cuisines, the chhena are beaten or kneaded by hand into a dough-like consistency, heavily salted and hardened to produce paneer (called ponir), which is typically eaten in slices at teatime with biscuits or various types of bread, deep-fried in a light batter or used in cooking.

-In the area surrounding the city of Surat in Gujarat, surti paneer is made by draining the curds and ripening them in whey for 12 to 36 hours.
+In the area surrounding the city of Surat in Gujarat, surti paneer is made by draining the curds of buffalo milk and ripening them in whey.

-Use in dishes
+Culinary use

 Paneer is the most common type of cheese used in traditional cuisines from the Indian subcontinent.
-It is sometimes wrapped in dough and deep-fried or served with either roti(Indian bread).
-Paneer dishes can be sweet, like shahi paneer, or spicy/hot, like chilli paneer.
+Paneer dishes may be sweet, such as shahi paneer, or spicy, such as chilli paneer.